Thomas Addis Emmet: Death and commemoration

 Emmet died on 14 November 1827 while conducting a case in court regarding the estate of Robert Richard Randall, the founder of Sailors' Snug Harbor, a home for needy seamen in Staten Island, New York.
 He was initially buried in St Mark's-in-the-Bowery Churchyard in the East Village, New York City.

 An obelisk to honour the memory of Emmet, raised through the efforts of his fellow United Irish veterans and abolitionists, William Sampson and William James MacNeven, stands in St. Paul's Chapel's graveyard at 209 Broadway, Lower Manhattan.
 The inscription acknowledges a "transatlantic life in service of liberty and charity," and Emmet's role in "vindicating the rights of man in the person of the African".
 MacNeven was later commemorated by a matching obelisk on the far side of the church building.

 A bust of Thomas Addis Emmet is stationed in the rotunda of the New York State Supreme Court.
-He also coommemorated in the Thomas Addis Emmet Collection in the New York Public Library.
+He is also commemorated in the Thomas Addis Emmet Collection in the New York Public Library.
 It consists of "approximately 10,800 historical manuscripts relating chiefly to the period prior to, during, and following the American Revolution".

 His grandson, Dr. Thomas Addis Emmet, a prominent doctor and Irish American activist, requested that his grandfather's remains be re-buried in Ireland so he could "rest in the land from which my family came."
 In the first year of the Irish Free State, in 1922, his remains were interred in Glasnevin Cemetery in Dublin, the final resting place of many of Ireland's patriots.
 His grave marker was designed by the father and brother of the revolutionary Patrick Pearse.